 Description

 A detailed cartographic rendering of Rome from 1911 presents the city's streets, districts, and landmarks in warm ochre, cream, and burnt orange tones against a pale background.
 The composition layers building footprints, waterways, and a numbered legend with classical cartographic precision, creating a richly textured historical document that captures the urban geography of early twentieth-century Rome.
 At home in a study, library, or any space celebrating history and travel.
-Printed on smooth gloss paper and made the moment you order it, then rolled into a tube and shipped ready to fill a wall.
+Printed to order on smooth 100lb gloss paper, then rolled into a tube and shipped ready to pin, tape, or frame.
+Sized to fill a wall without filling the budget.
 The same independent-artist artwork you'd frame, at poster scale and poster price.